jahutchi/openTVtoXML/README.md

-# TODO:
+## TODO:
 - Add code to tune to mux.

-- Allow selection of tuner frontend.

-- Make output format compatible with XMLTV.
+- Add more elements to XML output.